TeleSoftas/RacoonSecure/README.md

 Validation rules are set up before `PasswordValidatorBuilder.Build()` is called.
 Multiple rules can be set up.
 Passed password will be tested against rules in same order they were added.

-## Nist Guidelines rule
+## NIST Guidelines rule
-Invoking `UseNistGuidelines()` while building `PasswordValidator` will result in following password checks:
+Invoking `UseNistGuidelines()` while building `PasswordValidator` will result in the following password checks:

 - Password is not `NULL` or empty `string`
-- Password length is 8 or mor characters
+- Password length is 8 or more characters
 - Password does not consist only of white space characters

 ## Common Passwords rule